Blue-Bag/ansible-f5-fail2ban/README.md

 e.g.

      # Option: ignoreregex
        # Notes.: regex to ignore.
 If this regex matches, the line is ignored.
        # Values: TEXT
        ignoreregex =
-should have been
+   should have been (no indentation)

     # Option: ignoreregex
     # Notes.: regex to ignore.
 If this regex matches, the line is ignored.
     # Values: TEXT
     ignoreregex =

 License
 -------